mjeanmar/mdi-basic-training/_docs/hpc-servers/remote-access/vscode.md

 ### Command line terminal

 Click **View >> Terminal** to open a terminal window on the server.

-Also, notice that you can right-click on a folder in the file tree and select "Open in Integrated Terminal" to go straight there.
+Alternatively, right-click on a folder in the file tree and select "Open in Integrated Terminal" to go straight there.

 Among other useful features is the ability to split terminals - it is common to have multiple terminals open at the same time under active use.